rocheseb/lft_app/README.md

 N2O and HBr cell spectra are processed in a loop until the cell pressure converges; this usually take 2-3 linefit runs.

+For HCl cell spectra this is done directly in linefit with the TCCON mode, so it takes longer to process these spectra with linefit 14.7 compared to 14.5

 The python dictionaries saved in lft_app/saved_sessions/ can be merged with a utility program lft_app/utils/merge_sessions.py

 The merged file can then be loaded from the browser.

 ### DISCLAIMER ###

+This app handles a limited number of warning/error messages that can be given by linefit.

-If any warning or error message is given by linefit, this app will hang, you should then run linefit from the terminal to figure out what the problem is.
+If any other warning or error message is given by linefit, this app will hang, you should then run linefit from the terminal to figure out what the problem is.

 The app may hang if there is any convergence problem.

-There will be more detailed outputs in the terminal than in the browser.
+There will be more detailed outputs in the terminal than in the browser, the actual linefit messages will be in the terminal.

 If a significant spectral detuning is detected, the app will use it to update the input file and re-run linefit.

+For HCl cells the spectral detuning is corrected directly by linefit TCCON mode before the fitting.

 ### Contact ###